 Maternity Leave benefits are available to VMware Argentina employees who have worked at least three (3) months.

-You are entitled to your full salary for ninety (90) consecutive days, forty-five (45) days before the birth and after.
+You are entitled to your full salary for eighteen (18) weeks, equivalent to 126 days.
+The first ninety (90) days are paid as per statutory requirements, where you are entitled to forty-five (45) days before the birth and forty-five (45) days after.
 You may choose to reduce your leave before birth to a period not less than thirty (30) days in order to extend your leave period after the birth.

 Pay During Maternity Leave

-Maternity Leave pay is provided by the Family Allowance Fund (Caja de Subsidios Familiares).
+Maternity Leave pay is provided by the Family Allowance Fund (Caja de Subsidios Familiares) for the first 90 days.
+VMWare will provide a top-up supplement benefit payment for the remaining days up to eighteen (18) weeks.
 You will not, under any circumstance be entitled to receive more than 100% of your wages while taking Maternity Leave.

 Scheduling Maternity Leave